Ronnie Baker Brooks: Life and career

 the year's best blues album."
 The album included contributions from Lonnie Brooks, Eddy Clearwater, Jimmy Johnson, Willie Kent, and Al Kapone and was produced by Jellybean Johnson.
 From 2007 to 2010, Brooks toured with band members Carlton Armstrong, C.J.
 Anthony Tucker, and Steve Nixon, to support The Torch.
 On occasions when his younger brother, Wayne Baker Brooks, joined him and his father on stage, they were billed as the Brooks Family Band.

 Brooks played at the Notodden Blues Festival in 2007 and at Memphis in May and the Musikfest in 2009.
 In August 2010, he co-wrote three tracks with Chris Beard for the latter's Who I Am and What I Do, released by Electro Glide Records.

 In 2012, the blues journalist David Brais declared Brooks "blues royalty", stating that "his particular style of Chicago blues has been performed on stages around the world.
 It honors the true torch bearers of this unique sound which includes Willie Dixon, Buddy Guy, B.B.
 King, Luther Allison and his father."

-Times Have Changed is Brooks most recent album, and was released in January 2017.
+Times Have Changed was released in January 2017.

+His latest album Blues in My DNA, was released on October 11, 2024.
+It was his Alligator Records debut.
+He won a Blues Music Award for 'Song of the Year' for that album's title track, along with two further such awards for 'Contemporary Blues Album of the Year' and, in his own name, as the 'Contemporary Blues Male Artist of the Year'.

-Brooks lives in Dolton, Illinois, and is a regular at Artis's Lounge on Chicago's South Side.
+Brooks lives in Dolton, Illinois, and when he is not touring, he is a regular performer at the Odyssey East Lounge on Chicago's South Side.